 Section II – Hearing Board Membership

-A Hearing Board will consist of six members of the Honor Council: three faculty members and three student members.
-The Council chairperson will select the members of each Hearing Board.
-The Council chairperson will preside over each Board and will vote only in case of a tie.
-If the Council chairperson cannot preside because of a conflict of interest or other exigency, he or she may appoint another faculty member to serve as temporary chairperson of a Hearing Board.
+A Hearing Board will consist of the Council chairperson, at least two faculty members chosen from the Faculty Jury Pool and at least two student members chosen from the Student Jury Pool.
+The Council chairperson will select the members of the Hearing Board.
+When possible, the Council chairperson should select board members representing different Academic Divisions.
+The Council chairperson will preside over the Hearing Board and will vote only in case of a tie.
+(A tie might occur if a Hearing Board Member abstains from voting) If the Council chairperson cannot participate because of a conflict of interest or other exigency, he or she may appoint another faculty member to serve as temporary chairperson of a Hearing Board.

-Every member of the Honor Council, Hearing Board, and Appeals Board is required to protect the privacy of the student(s) involved in a hearing and to maintain the standards of the Honor Code.
+The Council chairperson and every selected member of the Hearing Board is required to protect the privacy of the student(s) involved in a hearing and to maintain the standards of the Honor Code.
 It is the responsibility of each member to observe the following standards:

-(a) All matters and communication concerning the student(s) or a violation case (disciplinary status, proceedings, and the like) are confidential and, therefore, not to be discussed with anyone (colleague, spouse, roommate, friend, etc.) outside of the Hearing Board or Appeals Board;
+(a) All matters and communication concerning the student(s) or a violation case (disciplinary status, proceedings, and the like) are confidential and, therefore, not to be discussed with anyone (colleague, spouse, roommate, friend, etc.) outside of the Hearing Board;

-(b) Members of the Honor Council have the obligation to disqualify themselves from a Hearing Board when they feel they cannot be impartial in reaching a decision;
+(b) The Council chairperson and members of the Faculty Jury Pool have the obligation to disqualify themselves from the Hearing Board when they feel they cannot be impartial in reaching a decision;

-(c) All members of a Hearing Board must uphold all decisions of the Board, even though there may be dissenting opinions;
+(c) All members of the Hearing Board must uphold all decisions of the Board, even though there may be dissenting opinions;

-(d) Throughout the entire proceedings, members of a Hearing Board must maintain an objective attitude.
+(d) Throughout the entire proceedings, members of the Hearing Board must maintain an objective attitude.
 Hearing Board members must refrain from making accusations or statements that cannot be supported;

-(e) Any decision reached by a Hearing Board must be based on evidence presented, not on extraneous information;
+(e) Any decision reached by the Hearing Board must be based on evidence presented, not on extraneous information;

 (f) At all times the Hearing Board must respect the dignity of the student charged and the person bringing the charges;